gabriel-vanzandycke/experimentator/README.md

 The configuration must define the following attributes:

 **Generic attributes:**
 - `experiment_type`: a list of classes that the experiment will instantiate.
 This enables decoupling features into independant class definitions like [`AsyncExperiment`](https://github.com/gabriel-vanzandycke/experimentator/blob/main/experimentator/base_experiment.py#L119) featuring asynchronous data loading or [`CallbackedExperiment`](https://github.com/gabriel-vanzandycke/experimentator/blob/main/experimentator/callbacked_experiment.py#L36) featuring callbacks called before and after each batch, subset and epoch.
+It should contain [`experimentator.TensorflowExperiment`](https://github.com/gabriel-vanzandycke/experimentator/blob/main/experimentator/tf2_experiment.py#L31) when working with Tensorflow, and [`experimentator.TorchExperiment`]() when working with PyTorch.
 - `subsets`: a list of [`experimentator.Subset`](https://github.com/gabriel-vanzandycke/experimentator/blob/main/experimentator/dataset.py#L21)s, typically a training, a validation and a testing set.
 The dataset provided to `Subset` must inherit from [`mlworkflow.Dataset`](https://github.com/ispgroupucl/mlworkflow) and its items must be dictionnaries of named tensors, including the machine learning model input and targets, but also any additional tensor required for training or evaluation.
 - `batch_size`: an integer defining the batch size.
 - `chunk_processors`: a list of [`experimentator.ChunkProcessor`](https://github.com/gabriel-vanzandycke/experimentator/blob/main/experimentator/utils.py#L28) applied on `chunk`, a dictionnary initially filled from the batched dataset items.
 After being successively processed by each chunk processors, the `chunk` dictionnary should contain a `loss` attribute used for the gradient descent algorithm.